cushion/invoice-translations/README.md

 ![](https://dl.dropboxusercontent.com/u/121678/cushion/invoicing-github.png)

 [Cushion](http://cushionapp.com) relies on crowdsourcing for the translation of its invoice template.
 If you’d like to provide a translation for your language, follow the steps below.
+Here’s an [example invoice](https://dl.dropboxusercontent.com/u/121678/cushion-invoice.pdf).
 We’ll update the list of available locales within a few days of merging your pull request.

 ## Contributing